gadkadosh/dotfiles/README.md

 # dotfiles

 These are my dotfiles and config files.
-Currently using MacOS, Homebrew, Vim/Neovim, tmux and ZSH with Antigen.
+Currently using MacOS, Homebrew, Vim/Neovim, tmux.

 ## Installation